codam-coding-college/chess-hackathon/rules.md

 generative AI (i.e. ChatGPT, Copilot etc.)  or asking a "friend" to write the code for you.
 - Unless explicitly allowed, the usage of external libraries is forbidden.
-This included "standard" libraries included in some programming languages.
+This includes "standard" libraries included in some programming languages.
 See "Allowed libraries" for more info
 - No execve-ing etc. of code that does not adhere to the rules.
 - No network code (the VM will not have a internet connection anyway)